When: March – early June

 Location: Common throughout the UK and Ireland

 The arrival of spring brings with it one of the finest and most versatile ingredients our woodlands have to offer: wild garlic.
-Also known as wood garlic, ramps, or – in a particularly romantic Hardy-esque fashion – “ramsons”.
-Wild garlic is native to most of Europe, having grown in our woodlands for centuries.
+Also known as wood garlic, ramps, or – in a particularly romantic Hardy-esque fashion – “ramsons”, wild garlic is native to most of Europe, having grown in our woodlands for centuries.

-Despite its strong scent, wild garlic’s flavour is actually far mellower than everyday garlic bulbs, adding a gentle, deep note to dishes.
+Despite its strong scent, wild garlic’s flavour is actually far more mellow than everyday garlic bulbs, adding a gentle, deep note to dishes.
 Chopped into salads, blitzed into pesto, folded into scrambled eggs and homemade mayonnaise, added to risotto, or simply cooked in place of spinach it’s no wonder this versatile ingredient has become so popular.

 Where To Find Wild Garlic:

-Come springtime, you’re highly likely to find wild garlic growing rampant beneath the dappled canopy of deciduous woodland.
+Come springtime, you’re likely to find wild garlic growing rampant beneath the dappled canopy of deciduous woodland.
 Tall oaks, swaying beech and elm, sprawling branches of hazel hornbeam and ash – these are the classic woods of National Trust trails, stately homes and Winnie The Pooh.

 How To Spot Wild Garlic:

 Smell aside, wild garlic is easy to spot.
 Long pointed leaves of vibrant green, slightly fatter in the middle before tapering to a point.
-Towards the end of the season, wild garlic sends up beautiful scruffy allium-like pom pom flowers.
+Towards the end of the season, wild garlic sends up lovely scruffy allium-like pom pom flowers.
 Hurry… these white 6-petalled blooms signify the end of wild garlic’s growing season.
 On the upside, you can eat the flowers too.

 Don’t Confuse With:

-Lilly Of The Valley, which is highly poisonous.
+Lilly Of The Valley, which is poisonous.
 Growing in a similarly rampant carpet-like fashion, its leaves look very similar to wild garlic leaves.
 Luckily, there’s an easy and virtually foolproof way to tell the difference… Lilly Of The Valley’s leaves don’t smell of garlic.
 Crush one between your fingers and, if that distinctive garlicky-onion smell doesn’t immediately hit you in the nose, throw it away.
 When in flower it’s easy to tell, as they send up pretty little white bell-shaped flowers from a straight central stalk.